teaching-on-testbeds/k8s-ml/challenge/index.md

 echo http://$(curl -s ifconfig.me/ip):32000
 ```

 copy and paste this URL into your browser's address bar, and verify that your app is up and running there.
+(This step is to make sure that your app is functional - the load test won't tell you if your model is actually completing the inference step successfully.)

 Then delete the deployment: